Digitalisation and ICT in the public sector

-ICT expenditures (as of 2018): Include purchase of ICT equipment and lease of computer equipment, purchase and lease of software, purchase of external services, municipality/county municipality ICT expenses for inter-municipal cooperation, ICT related expenditures for digitalization.
+ICT expenditures (2018-2020): Include purchase of ICT equipment and lease of computer equipment, purchase and lease of software, purchase of external services, municipality/county municipality ICT expenses for inter-municipal cooperation, ICT related expenditures for digitalization.
 Value-added tax, leasing of broadband, use of telephone, and expenditures for the enterprises own ICT employees are not included.

 Name: Digitalization and ICT in public sector